Monetary Policy at Work: Security and Credit Application Registers Evidence

 Date Written: October 13, 2017

-Monetary policy transmission may be impaired if banks rebalance their portfolios towards securities to pursue e.g. risk-shifting or liquidity hoarding.
-We identify the bank lending and risk-taking channels by exploiting – Italian’s unique – credit and security registers.
-In crisis times, with softer ECB’s monetary policy conditions, less capitalized banks increase securities over credit supply, with associated firm-level real effects.
-However, less capitalized banks buy securities with lower yield (haircuts), even within securities with identical regulatory risk weights, thus reaching-for-safety/liquidity.
-Results are only present in marked-to-market portfolios.
-The evidence suggests that liquidity and risk-bearing capacity – rather than risk-shifting or regulatory arbitrage – are key drivers of banks’ behavior.
-Differently, in pre-crisis times, securities do not crowd-out loan application granting by less capitalized banks.
+Monetary policy transmission may be impaired if banks rebalance their portfolios towards securities.
+We identify the bank lending and risk-taking channels of monetary policy by exploiting – Italian’s unique – credit and security registers.
+In crisis times, with higher ECB liquidity, less capitalized banks react by increasing securities over credit supply, inducing worse firm-level real effects.
+However, they buy securities with lower yields and haircuts.
+Differently, in pre-crisis time, securities do not crowd-out credit supply.
+The substitution from lending to securities in crisis times helps less capitalized banks to repair their balance-sheets and then restart credit supply with a one year-lag.

 JEL Classification: E51, E52, E58, G01, G21